 My counselling approach is non-directive and allows the client to set the agenda and take the lead in sessions.
 This means you can talk about whatever you need to during our sessions as person-centred therapy acknowledges that life is constantly changing which means so are our needs.
-This does not mean you are under pressure to 'think of a topic' to bring to each session but rather it means counselling is led by you and your needs.
+This does not mean you are under pressure to 'think of a topic' to bring to each session but rather it means counselling is fluid and is led by you and your needs at any given time.

 Counselling provides you with a safe, confidential and non-judgemental space for thought and reflection.
 I aim to provide you with a caring and supportive environment where you don't have to feel 'restricted' for fear of offending or upsetting.